iamrobsen/Driving-Simulation/README.md

 Aim: To determine the impact of low driving mileage bias on the effect of polypharmacy on RTCs in older adults.

-This study applies an MCS approach to the case of unmeasured confounding, namely low annual driving mileage, on the effect of polypharmacy on road traffic crashes (RTCs) in older adults.
-The term unmeasured confounding is used to refer to confounding due to lack of data for adjustment and consequent omission from the statistical model.
-In addition, we define concurrent consumption of five or more prescribed medications in a 90-days period as polypharmacy.
-The code for the simulation can be used and edited based on different assumptions and parameters.

-The code is available in Stata and Python.